eacton/CAGEF/Lesson_5/Lesson_5.md

 ##  $ rs4775401: int  2 1 1 1 0 2 1 1 1 1 ...
 ##  $ APOE     : int  4 4 4 1 1 4 1 1 4 5 ...
 ```
-This dataset is looking at genetic variants (single nucleotide polymorphisms (SNPs)) and their relationship to cholesterol (chol) and triglycerides (TG) for 3 genes: rs174548 (FADS1 - an enzyme in fatty acid unsaturation), rs4775401 (a candidate SNP), and APOE (a major apolipoprotein important for Alzheimer's disease; variants can also affect cholestorol and triglycerides).
+This dataset is looking at genetic variants (single nucleotide polymorphisms (SNPs)) and their relationship to cholesterol (chol) and triglycerides (TG) for 3 genes: rs174548 (FADS1 - an enzyme in fatty acid unsaturation), rs4775401 (a candidate SNP), and APOE (a major apolipoprotein important for Alzheimer's disease; variants can also affect cholesterol and triglycerides).

 Note that categorical variables have been encoded.
 Sex is 0 and 1 instead of 'Male' and 'Female'. rs174548 has 3 possible nucleotide combinations, "C/C", "C/G", and "G/G" which have been encoded as 0, 1, and 2.
 Similarly rs4775401 has 0, 1, and 2 representing SNPs.
 APOE has 6 variants labelled starting at 1 (1-6).

-We are ultimately interested in the relationship between the above genetic variants and cholestorol, while controlling for factors such as age and sex.
-But let's get our feet wet by starting with the easier __question: is there an association between mean serum cholestorol and age?__
+We are ultimately interested in the relationship between the above genetic variants and cholesterol, while controlling for factors such as age and sex.
+But let's get our feet wet by starting with the easier __question: is there an association between mean serum cholesterol and age?__

 It is always, always, always, a good idea to plot your data and get an idea of what its distribution looks like.
 We can start with a simple scatterplot of age and cholesterol.